United States Regiments & Batteries > New Hampshire

 February 11 Moved to Newport News

 April Duty at various points in Kentucky.
-Attached to 2nd Brigade, 2nd Division, 9th Army Corps, Dept. of Ohio
+Attached to 2nd Brigade, 2nd Division, 9th Corps, Department of the Ohio

-June 4-14 Moved to Vicksburg, Miss. and attached to 2nd Brigade, 2nd Division, 9th Army Corps, Army of the Tennessee
+June 4-14 Moved to Vicksburg, Mississippi and attached to 2nd Brigade, 2nd Division, 9th Corps, Army of the Tennessee

 July 18-22 Destruction of Railroad at Madison Station